pop-os/docs/src/customize-pop/region-language.md

 # Region & Language

-Set the system language, manage installed languages, and configure numeric and currency localization in Settings ➞ Region & Language.
+Set the system language, manage installed languages, and configure numeric and currency localization in `Settings` ➞ `Region & Language`.

 - **Language**: The language used for text in windows and web pages in Pop!\_OS.
 - **Formats**: The format used for numbers, dates, and currencies in Pop!\_OS.

 ![Region and Language Settings](/images/region-language-settings/region-lang-settings.png)

----

 ## Manage Installed Languages